pybind/pybind11/docs/index.rst

-.. only:: not latex

-    .. include:: ../README.rst

-    Contents:

 .. only:: latex

    Intro
    =====

 .. include:: ../README.rst

+.. only:: not latex

+    Contents:

 .. toctree::
    :maxdepth: 1